arcogelderblom/AdventOfCode/README.md

 | 2023 | 2 |

 ## Input files
 As per request by Eric Wastl the actual input files that I've got for my entry are hidden inside of a submodule that points to a private repository.
-All my solutions however should be able to run all possible possible inputs, so grab yours and try it out!
+All my solutions however should be able to run all possible inputs, so grab yours and try it out!

 ## How to run
 There are 2 scripts included in this repository.
 First you need to build the generic library.
 This can be done by using the following command: